-I've completed a major upgrade to my original Bode Plot Applet, so you can now set the start frequency, choose units for the horizontal axis, and view a Nyquist plot of your transfer function.
-As with the previous version, the focus remains on cascading multiple filter sections to obtain the desired transfer function.
+A major upgrade to my original Bode Plot Applet, lets you set the start frequency, choose units for the horizontal axis, view a Nyquist plot of your transfer function, and estimate the impulse and step function responses.
+As with the original version, the focus remains on cascading multiple filter sections to obtain the desired transfer function.
 Complete source code is available for download.

 When testing software parsers it helps to have a large library of test cases which are valid inputs for the parser.
 A comprehensive test strategy should include both constructed test cases, designed to address specific requirements, and randon test cases, meant to generally stress the parser and following steps.
 Presented here is a technique which generates random valid test cases by populating a composite tree structure with randomly chosen operators and operands.
 Simple examples are given in a variety of computer languages, along with complete source code for you to build and run the examples.

 To accurately reproduce the signal from a musical instrument pickup, one must reduce loading on the pickup as much as possible.
 This means increasing the input impedance seen by the pickup to very high levels.
 I present here a technique which reduces loading by connecting to the instrument with triaxial cable.
 The inner shield is actively driven to further reduce input capacitance.